unbit/uwsgi-docs/Caching.rst

 You can access the various cache in your instance or on remote instances by using the cache API.
-Currently the following functions are exposed (each language can name them a bit differently from the standard):
+Currently the following functions are exposed (each language might name them a bit differently from the standard):

  * cache_get(key[,cache])
  * cache_set(key,value[,expires,cache])